All Episodes

 And look at all the attention it got.

-For whatever he spent on that ad, he got ten times in value in just the media talking about it.
+For whatever he spent on that ad, he got 10 times in value in just the media talking about it.

 He only had to spend X amount of money to buy it on a couple of locations, and every network in the world got their hands on it and started airing it for free.

-And it featured massive numbers of people marching across the desert, meant to look like the U.S. border, flooding Southern border from Meiko.
+And it featured massive numbers of people marching across the desert, meant to look like the U.S. border, flooding the southern border from Mayco.

 Turns out, people did some investigation, found out that the locale that was used was Morocco.